How many residents are in each class?

-Third year residents are expected to attend the annual meeting of the American Academy of Ophthalmology.
+Third-year residents are expected to attend the annual meeting of the American Academy of Ophthalmology.
 Presentation at the meeting is not necessary.
-Sinai pays for registration and travel expenses.
+Sinai Hospital pays for registration and travel expenses.

 Is there an opportunity for foreign rotations?

-Residents may perform an optional 4 week elective at the Aravind Eye Hospital in India during the latter part their third year.
-Sinai Hospital covers the majority of travel expense associated with this rotation.
+Residents may perform an optional four-week elective at the Aravind Eye Hospital in India during the latter part their third year.
+Sinai Hospital covers the majority of the travel expense associated with this rotation.

 Is the India rotation necessary for volume purposes?

 No. Cataract volume is strong without the India elective.
-Currently approximately 50% of residents choose to go to India.
+Currently, approximately 50 percent of residents choose to go to India.

-With faculty approval, a different senior elective may be arranged instead of Aravind.
+With faculty approval, another senior elective may be arranged in place of Aravind.

 Are all rotations on site?

 The majority of clinical rotations are in the Morton Mower, M.D., Medical Office Building where the Krieger Eye Institute is located.
-Less than 10 percent of your time is spent in off-site locations including our outpatient satellite office at the Quarry Lake, Levindale Nursing Center, and the Maryland Society for Vision Van.
+Less than 10 percent of your time is spent in off-site locations that include our outpatient satellite office at Quarry Lake, Northwest Hospital, Levindale Hebrew Geriatric Center and Hospital, and the Maryland Society for Vision Van.

 What is the cataract surgical experience?

-Current cataract volume exceeds 100 per year.
-Each case is performed with supervision of a fellowship trained cataract attending.
+Current cataract volume exceeds 120 per year.
+Each case is performed with the supervision of a fellowship-trained cataract attending.

 While many have chosen to enter fellowship training to further specialize, many also are confident in their training and eager to enter practice directly from residency.
 Approximately 50 percent seek fellowship training.